 The Fund's investment in the Master Fund is valued at fair value.
 Valuation of securities held by the Master Fund is discussed in the notes to the Master Fund's financial statements.
-The audited financia statements of the Master Fund, including the condensed schedule of investments, are attached and are an integral part of these financial statements.
-The percentage of the Master Fund owned by the Fund at December 31, 20XX was %.

-Investment Income and Expenses

-The Fund records its proportionate share of the Master Fund's income, expenses, and realized and unrealized gains and losses.
-In addition, the Fund records its own income and expenses.

-Under the Laws of , the Fund is not subject to income taxes and has received an exemption through accompanying financial st tements.
-(Optional) The Fund determined that there are no uncertain tax positions which would rec uire adjustments or disclosures on the financial statements.
-OIL ODDDIED DIOLE OOL CENTED A PRONIC
+The audited financial statements of the Master Fund, including the condensed schedule of investments, are attached and are an integral part of these financial statements.
+The percentage of the Master Fund owned by the Fund at December 31, 20XX was%.
+Investment Income and Expenses The Fund records its proportionate share of the Master Fund's income, expenses, and realized and unrealized gains and losses.
+In addition, the Fund records its own income and expenses. unicalized gains and losses.
+In addition, the rund records its own medine and expenses.
+Income Taxes Under the Laws of, the Fund is not subject to income taxes and has received an exemption through Accordingly, no provision for income taxes has been made in the accompanying financial statements.
+(Optional) The Fund determined that there are no uncertain tax positions which would require adjustments or disclosures on the financial statements.